Last updated 5 August 2020.

-How long will we keep supporters’ data
+How we keep supporters’ data

-What information might we collect about you?
+What information we might collect about you

 Sensitive personal data

-We do not generally collect sensitive personal data about our supporters, e.g. age, unless there is a clear reason for doing so – such as participation in a fundraising event where we need this to ensure that we provide appropriate facilities or support to enable you to participate in the event.
+We do not generally collect sensitive personal data about our supporters, e.g. age, unless there is a clear reason for doing so – such as participation in an event where we need this to ensure that we provide appropriate facilities or support to enable you to participate in the event.
 Clear notices will be provided on application forms for such events so that it is clear what information we need and why we need it.